 To cross the desert, he bought large water canteens and camping equipment, which he hadn’t needed until then.
 He pinned a note to his jacket, saying “If you should find my lifeless body, communicate immediately with Mrs. J.A.
 Krohn, Newburyport, Mass.”
 He made it through the desert, once covering 46 miles in 24 hours in Texas.

 On he went through Louisiana, Mississippi, Alabama and Florida and then up the East Coast.
-In New York City, his reception was not so friendly; the New Yorkers insulted his colonial garb.
-Things went better for him in Connecticut, Massachusetts, along New Hampshire’s seacoast and reaching Portland, Maine, on July 21, 1909, 357 days after he left.
+In New York City, his reception was not so friendly.
+The New Yorkers insulted his colonial garb.
+Things went better for him in Connecticut, Massachusetts, along New Hampshire’s seacoast and in Portland, Maine, on July 21, 1909, 357 days after he left.

-But he never wrote up his story as Sailor Jean, instead reinventing himself as Colonial Jack several years later and setting out once again.
+But he never wrote up his story as Sailor Jean.
+Instead, he reinvented himself as Colonial Jack several years later and set out once again.
 This time the ending was different.
 Upon returning to Newburyport he wrote the book he had planned, The Walk of Colonial Jack: The Story of a Long-Distance Walker.
 He sold it himself by – of course – walking from town to town.
 And published it through several newspapers in New England.

 One final note, though, about Colonial Jack’s book: The Interchangeable Rubber Heel Co. of Taunton, Mass., advertised on the back of it.

 The ad read, “You will not know rubber heel comfort until you have worn our detachable heel… Ask Colonial Jack .”
 He would certainly know.